 Please speak with your supervisor if you have any questions about the protocols in place to keep you safe.

-Starting October 12, Time & Materials (T&M) contractors must use the Return to Office (RTO) tool, currently utilized by Verizon employees to complete certification, whenever they work outside their homes at a Verizon worksite or another location for Verizon work.
+As of October 12, 2020, Time & Materials (T&M) contractors must use the Return to Office (RTO) tool, currently utilized by Verizon employees to complete certification, whenever they work outside their homes at a Verizon worksite or another location for Verizon work.

 This process applies to Time & Materials (T&M) contractors who are procured via our Managed Service Provider, Tapfin, and report their time via Fieldglass.